 - The Sustainable Development Working Group (SDWG) works to advance sustainable development in the Arctic and to improve the conditions of Arctic communities as a whole.

 The Council may also establish Task Forces or Expert Groups to carry out specific work.
-The Task Forces operating during the United States Chairmanship (2015-2017) are:
+The Task Forces operating during the Chairmanship of Finland (2017-2019) are:

 - Task Force on Arctic Marine Cooperation (TFAMC)

-- Task Force on Telecommunications Infrastructure in the Arctic (TFTIA)
+- Task Force on on Improved Connectivity in the Arctic (TFICA)

-During the 2015-2017 U.S. Chairmanship there is also one Expert Group operating:
+During the 2017-2019 Finnish Chairmanship there is also one Expert Group operating:

 What are some of its accomplishments?